 - 2. Connect the other end of the cable to the high-definition TV or monitor. - 3.
-Press f3 in combination with the fn key to alternate the computer screen image between 4 display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+Press f4 to alternate the computer screen image between 4 display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.

-Each time you press f3 in combination with the fn key, the display state changes.
+Each time you press f4, the display state changes.

 NOTE: For best results, especially if you choose the "Extend" option, increase the screen resolution of the external device, as follows.
-Select the Start button, select Settings, select System, select Display, and then select Advanced display settings.
-Select the appropriate resolution and then select Apply.
+Select the Start button, select Settings, and then select System.
+Under Display, select the appropriate resolution, and then select Keep changes.